sant0s/play2-chart/index.md

 ### Chart as `img` with `src` set to a Base64-encoded image

-In this scenario, a controller creates (or obtains) a `Chart` instance and passes it to a view.
-The view then renders it through a method call.
+In this scenario, a controller creates (or obtains) a `Chart` instance and passes it to a view which renders it through a method call.

 #### Creating a `Chart` instance in the controller